 Táta signed with Quincy Jones' Qwest Records in 1998 and released her long-awaited Gospel solo debut, "Now I See."
 The album was birthed from her life experiences and testifies of the salvation, mercy, and devotion of God.
 The album was also critically acclaimed and earned a Stellar Award nomination.

-Táta has been recognized as one of the most successful session singers of today and has sung back-up for a number of artists including legendary entertainers, Sir Elton John, Madonna, Michael Jackson, and new artists' such as Iggy Azalea, Natasha Beddingfield, Rahsaan Patterson, Melody Gardot, and countless others.
-Táta’s music has stood the test of time as she has also been sampled by Hip-hop Artists such as Drake, Tory Lanez, Eminem, and Jim Jones.
+For 50+ years Táta has been recognized as one of the most successful session singers of today and has sung back-up for a number of artists including legendary entertainers, Sir Elton John, Madonna, Michael Jackson, and new artists such as Iggy Azalea, Natasha Beddingfield, Melody Gardot, and countless others.
+Táta’s Solo Motown releases have stood the test of time as it has been sampled by Hip-hop Artists such as Drake, Eminem, and Jim Jones (rapper).